billy124/laravel-cms/readme.md

 # Installation and setup guide

-To setup the platform please carry out the following commands after pulling from git
+To setup the platform please run the following commands

-1) run command 'composer update' to make sure you have all the packages needed

-2) make sure you have a .env file in the application root, if not copy the .env.example and name it to .env
+1) Clone the repo using ssh 'git clone git@github.com:billy124/laravel-cms.git' or using https 'git clone https://github.com/billy124/laravel-cms.git'

+2) Install the composer packages 'composer install'

+3) Install bower and NPM packages 'bower install', 'npm install'

+4) Setup the .env file: 'cp .env.example .env'

-3) create a database on your local machine and edit the .env with your db credentials
+5) Create a database on your local machine and edit the .env with your db credentials

-4) run command 'php artisan migrate:refresh' to create all the tables for the project
+6) Create tables and seed database 'php artisan migrate:refresh --seed'

-5) to run a php server run command 'php artisan serve'
+7) Serve the site using PHP 'php artisan serve'

-## Contributing

-Thank you for considering contributing to the Laravel CMS!

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

 ## License